Bdaya-Dev/oidc/docs/oidc_core.md

 - `parseAuthorizeResponse`: parses the uri that you get from the authorization flow, and returns useful information.
 - `token`: sends a request to the `/token` endpoint.
 - `userInfo`: sends a request to the `/userinfo` endpoint.
+- `deviceAuthorization`: sends a request to the device authorization endpoint.